Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 ![screenshot](Images/Flex_ZR-HA_CrossRegion.png)

-## Deployment scripts and templates:
+# Deployment scripts and templates:
-You can try deploying these architectures with Terraform and with JSON teamplate.
+You can use Terraform scripts or JSON templtes to deploy these architectures.

 ## Terraform
 To deploy this solution using Terraform, follow these steps: